How to MIG Weld Stainless to Mild Steel: Step by Step

 - Leather boots.
 Grinding sparks and welding spatter can easily destroy synthetic shoes and give you severe burns.

 Another issue to keep in mind is that everything that touches carbon steel must not touch stainless steel.
-That’s because the stainless part will be contaminated with iron particles.
-If that happens, the stainless part may start to rust, depending on the environment.
+The stainless part will be contaminated with iron particles, and it may start to rust, depending on the environment.

 As a result, you need a separate set of tools, for example, the wire liner, wire brush, grinding and cutting tools, etc.